ShalikS-74/Tkinter-Game/README.md

-# Advanced Tkinter Red Block Game
+# Tkinter Red Block Game

 A challenging survival game inspired by the classic "Red Block Game".
 Move the red block with your mouse and avoid the blue blocks for as long as possible!